Peanut Chutney Powder Recipe (Shenga Chutney Pudi)

 In same kadai add curry leaves and dry roast on medium flame until they turn dry and crispy.
 Cool Completely.

-In a blender/grinder add all the ingredients mentioned in the ingredients section.
+Add all the ingredients mentioned in the ingredients section into a mixer jar.

 Dry grind it using pulse mode and make it a medium coarse powder. (*SEE VIDEO FOR REFERENCE)